Chapter 8: Pivoting to New Romance Publishing Lines

 As promised, I received a letter from Bantam canceling my contract for the coma book and reverting all rights back to me.
 My agent Ruth Kagle then suggested that we request rights reversion for the three books of mine that were published under the name Stephanie Bancroft.
 I remember at the time asking her what on earth would I do with them if I got them back?
 She said it didn't matter if I had plans for them or not, that it would be better if the rights were in my hands rather than someone else's.
 (Years later when the self-publishing industry exploded, I would realize just what a visionary Ruth was.)

 So we requested the rights back.
 I should say here that like most publishers, Bantam recognized the value in sitting on early books and re-releasing them when authors made a name for themselves, but since I'd written the 3 books under a name different than the name I wrote under for Harlequin, even if I went on to be a mega-star at Harlequin, Bantam wouldn't be able to capitalize on that name.
 In short—the 3 books I'd written for them as Stephanie Bancroft had little to no future value as far as Bantam was concerned.
-They granted our reversion request for Almost a Family, License to Thrill, and Three Wishes, which I tucked away in my files and honestly, kind of forgot about.
+They granted our reversion request for Almost a Family, License to Thrill, and Your Wish is My Command (later retitled to Three Wishes), which I tucked away in my files and honestly, kind of forgot about.

 The original cover of Manhunting in Mississippi, released by Harlequin in June 1998 (I loved this cover!)